Al Gromer Khan: Development as a sitarist

-There is no doubt that Gromer Khan's creative encounters during the 1960s deeply formed his musical taste and style; however, Gromer’s ultimate musical awakening came at a recital by sitarist Ustad Vilayat Khan in Westminster Abbey 1968.
+Gromer Khan's creative encounters during the 1960s deeply formed his musical taste and style; however, Gromer’s ultimate musical awakening came at a recital by sitarist Ustad Vilayat Khan in Westminster Abbey 1968.
 Gromer Khan professes to have been so moved by the performance that he instantly decided to devote his life to the study of the sitar.
 He went to India, where he was to find a powerful teacher in Vilayat Khan's brother, Ustad Imrat Khan.
 Gromer Khan remained in India for the next three years, speed-learning his instrument at the feet of his guru.
 He returned to Bavaria in 1973, already an accomplished sitarist.

 Gromer Khan spent the next 7 years studying with Imrat Khan in Europe and India.
 In 1975, his teacher performed the Ghanda Ceremony, thus initiating Al Gromer into the Khan-I-Gharana lineage of sitarists.
 He was the first outsider to be accepted into this particular Gharana, which like most Hindustani musical traditions, passes knowledge down the generations from father to son.
 After his initiation, Al Gromer added "Khan" to his name.

 Creative works

-Concurrently, Khan engaged in a number of experimental projects, pioneering the proto-electronic music amongst others together with Popol Vuh.
+Concurrently, Khan is engaged in a number of experimental projects, pioneering the proto-electronic music amongst others together with Popol Vuh.
 He was involved in contemplative and world music for radio, television, film and sound recordings projects.
 With his extensive compositional work he was the initiator and key figure of musical genres that are now known as Ambient and World Music, New Age.

 Travel and concerts of classical Indian music in India and Europe followed.
 In addition, texts and documentaries on music for various ARD radio stations.

 Since 1974, Khan has released more than 50 albums.

 He currently resides in Munich, Germany.

 In 2006 the novel Der Lehrer sein Schüler und der weiße Mogul audiobook was released.
 2007 the short novel Jazzweihnacht audiobook followed.
 2011 the English version e-book Jazzchristmas.
 2009 the novels Jimi of Silence and Der weiße Mogul were released.
 2013 the English version The White Mogul and e-book 2015.
 Kurt und Bongo und die Hippies novel released in German 2017 as well as the English version Kurt and Bongo and the Hippies book and e-book.